Pangda Explained

 Background

-See main article: 2017 China–India border standoff.
-In 2017, Indian and Chinese forces skirmished along the Doklam plateau after Chinese attempts to extend a road across the Doka La stream and towards an Indian border post.
-After several injuries on both sides, India and China withdrew their forces on 18 August to previously held positions, effectively ending the standoff.[3]
-Despite the de-escalation, satellite imagery shows that China continued to develop and reinforce the disputed region along the border.[4]
+In 2017, Indian and Chinese forces skirmished on the Doklam plateau after China attempted to extend a road across the Doklam stream towards the Zhompelri ridge that overlooks the Indian plains.
+After several injuries on both sides, India and China withdrew their forces to previously held positions, effectively ending the standoff.[3]
+Despite the disengagement, satellite imagery showed that China continued to develop the area and reinforce the disputed region.[4]

 Pangda village

-In November 2020, media reports said that the village was constructed approximately 2km (01miles) within Bhutanese territory without Bhutan's consent based on third-party open source maps.[1]
+In November 2020, media reports said that the village was constructed approximately 2km (01miles) within Bhutanese territory based on third-party open source maps.[1]
 [4] [5] [2] The reports were denied by the Chinese Ministry of Foreign Affairs, The Bhutanese, and the Bhutanese ambassador to India, who said that "there is no Chinese village inside Bhutan."[4]
 [5] [2] Following the denial of Pangda's encroachment of the Bhutanese border, Chinese media portrayed the accusations as an attempt by India to sow discord between Bhutan and China and drive a wedge between the two nations.[6]

 Geography